You're in the Jungle, baby!

 - Australia, according to Badass of the Week.

 - According to Dave Barry, Florida in general and Miami in particular.
 According to him, Florida has a constant 200% humidity rate, teems with psychotically aggressive antsnote , giant insects that want to jump into your mouth, and crabs that tear up your front lawn and attack you when you try to pick up the morning paper.
-And the "natives" are even worse - the Miami version of a good Samaritan responds to a carjacking by pulling out a gun and firing madly at the jacked car.
+And the "natives" are even worse — the Miami version of a good Samaritan responds to a carjacking by pulling out a gun and firing madly at the jacked car.
 As for politics, the only thing that makes the endemic corruption bearable is how hilarious it is.
 Case in point: the then-U.S. attorney for the state's south district who responded to losing a legal case by going to a strip club and biting a stripper on the arm.
+Fittingly, there's even a trope about it.